Telford Central railway station: History

 Telford was designated as a new town in the 1960s and, until the 1980s, was served by two stations which predated its foundation: Oakengates and Wellington railway stations.
-Wellington was at one stage renamed "Wellington-Telford West" to indicate that it was located in the new town.
+Wellington was at one stage renamed "Wellington - Telford West" to indicate that it was located in the new town.
 (Until 1985, the line through the designated area also had a 'halt station' called New Hadley Halt, between Oakengates and Wellington.)

 The situation changed in May 1986, when Telford Central opened.
 The new station was equipped with full-length platforms to accommodate inter-city trains.
 The development included a large car park, which took advantage of its location next to the M54 motorway to provide a park and ride facility.
 The £700,000 cost was jointly funded by British Rail, the Telford Development Corporation and Shropshire County Council.

 The station and car park were built on the former Hollinswood sidings that served the Lilleshall Company and local industry.

 Facilities

 The station is staffed all week, with the ticket office open Monday - Saturday 06:00 - 19:00 and Sunday 10:00 - 17:00.
 A ticket machine is provided in the booking hall for use outside these times and for the collection of pre-paid tickets.
 Until Summer 2020, a coffee kiosk and photo booth were located in the main building on Platform 1 (for Wolverhampton and Birmingham), although these were removed and replaced with a set of vending machines.
+Nevertheless, a coffee kiosk was re-added after the pandemic.
 Toilet facilities are also provided on Platform 1, whilst Platform 2 (Shrewsbury and beyond) has bench seating, a ticket machine and a waiting shelter only.
 CIS displays, automatic announcements and timetable posters provide train running information on both platforms.
 Step-free access is available to both platforms (via lifts and ramps accessed via the footbridge or public roads).